Mackmiller/Arduino-Classwork/Midterm/readme.md

 LINK TO VIDEOS:
 https://drive.google.com/open?id=0B1wwFJOwtbwjWkZxWjdramNFd0U

--Final video including the UI
--Video of Bach example that came with the github download
+-Final video including the UI and video of Bach example that came with the github download

 LIBRARIES